Newgrange Gold was started in 2010 by John Rogers, Barrister and Farmer and now managed by his son, Jack Rogers.

 Ian and Tommy are responsible for getting production off the ground here at Newgrange Gold.
 They built the entire production facility from scratch and the system they have developed is an incredibly efficient.

-Ian, Tommy & Robert take care of the day-to-day production and are the back-bone of the Camelia Wildflax & Rapeseed Oil business.
+Ian, Tommy & Steven take care of the day-to-day production and are the back-bone of the Camelia Wildflax & Rapeseed Oil business.
+Clare keeps our administration and accounts in good order on a daily basis.

 Jack took over the reins at Newgrange Gold in September 2012 having been involved in the business a lot before that.